Mav̋ea language

-Mavea (also rendered Mav̋ea, Mafea or Mavia) is an Oceanic language spoken on Mavea Island in Vanuatu, off the eastern coast of Espiritu Santo.
+Mav̋ea (also rendered Mavʼea, Mafea or Mavia) is an Oceanic language spoken on Mavea Island in Vanuatu, off the eastern coast of Espiritu Santo.
 It belongs to the North–Central Vanuatu linkage of Southern Oceanic.
 The total population of the island is approximately 172, with only 34 fluent speakers of the Mavea language reported in 2008.

 There are 94 languages in the North Vanuatu linkage, including Mavea.
 The closest linguistic relative to Mavea, sharing a little over 70% of cognates, is Tutuba.
 Following Tutuba, Aore, South Malok, Araki, and Tangoa are the next closest relatives.

 Language endangerment

 Mavea is a moribund language and there are many factors as to why this is.

 One factor would be the arrival and Christianization by the Seventh-day Adventist and Church of Christ missionaries in 1839.
 Only 16% of the population can speak Mavea.
 These native speakers of Mavea belong to Generation 1, 2, and 3 which ranges from the ages of 20–80 years old.
 Those born after 1980 ("Generation 4") are less fluent.
 Commonly, this generation is not taught the language, because the language is inactive and not used in any new domain.

 Mavea is not used very commonly outside of the home; in particular, it is not used in school, which reduces the younger speakers' exposure to the language.
 Most speakers do not feel concerned with the possible loss of the Mavea language.

 Bislama, the national lingua franca of Vanuatu, is used more frequently.
 This creole is the first language for many people in Vanuatu who live in the city.
 It is used for business, religious sacraments, politics, and is seen as a way to move upward in society.